Modify Single sign-on authentication in Control Hub

 Example: user.employeeid

 The user's employee number, or an identification number within their HR system.
-Note that this isn't for externalid, because you can re-use or recycle employeenumber for other users.
+Note that this isn't for externalid, because you can reuse or recycle employeenumber for other users.

 Extension Attribute 1